kubernetes/enhancements/keps/sig-scheduling/20200116-coscheduling-plugin-based-on-scheduler-framework.md

  Discuss the API definition of `PodGroup`.

 ## Use Cases
-When running a Tensorflow/MPI job, all tasks of a job must be start together; otherwise, did not start anyone of tasks.
-If the job only start part of tasks, it will wait for other tasks be ready to start work.
-In worst case, all jobs are pending like deadlock.
+When running a Tensorflow/MPI job, all tasks of a job must start or none.
+If the job only start part of tasks, it will wait for other tasks to be ready to start work.
+In worst case, all jobs are pending leading to a deadlock.

 ## Terms